 Now imagine that same office tower includes a ground-floor coffee chain.
 This fact might affect your revenue further still.

-Accounting and business analytics tools, such as Clover Insights, can help you quickly look at your historical sales information, and your current average daily revenue, and estimate how much you’ll make this month or this year.
+Accounting and business reporting tools, can help you quickly look at your historical sales information, and your current average daily revenue, and estimate how much you’ll make this month or this year.

 What it tells you: This figure gives you a sense of how much your business can expect to earn in the future